yunuw/vscode-tslinter/README.md

 1. Install npm module at the root, client, server folder separately
 2. At root folder, run ```npm run compile:server```
 3. Start debugging by pressing F5

-# Limitation
-This plugin only works in Windows environment